- Molasses alone only provides energy. Mixing in urea improves the protein content.

 Molasses feeding equipment and logistics

-- On-farm storage is vital if significant amounts of molasses are fed.
+- On-farm storage is vital.
 Storage requirements depend on the availability of molasses from suppliers, and the rate at which it is fed out.
-Generally, water tanks are suitable for molasses storage if they are heavy duty or reinforced.
-Ensure that there is a very sound base, especially for fibreglass tanks.
+Water tanks are suitable for molasses storage if they are heavy duty, lined or reinforced.
+The base must be very sound, particularly for fibreglass tanks.

 - Molasses is heavy and very corrosive.
-In metal tanks it corrodes on the storage line due to condensation and formation of weak acids, so it is best to keep tanks filled, especially outside peak supplementation periods.
+Metal tanks will corrode at the storage line due to condensation and formation of weak acids.
+To minimise the damage caused, keep tanks filled, especially outside peak supplementation periods.

 - Cement tanks corrode and start to leak below the storage line.
-They are very good if lined with a resistant coating before filling with molasses.
+Avoid corrosion by lining the tank with a resistant coating before filling.

 - Molasses has a storage life of many years providing it is not contaminated with water.
 Water contamination leads to rapid fermentation and spoilage.

-Molasses can be pumped using either a gear pump or a helical rotor pump; to avoid damage, use pumps that are engineered to do the job.
+Molasses can be pumped using either a gear pump or a helical rotor pump.
+Using pumps not designed for the job will break.
 Augers are often used to feed components of molasses-based supplements into mixers.
-If set up at truck-height level, bulk handling can be more efficient.
+For ease of handling and efficiency, set up bulk handling facilities at truck-height.